 We encourage you to look into potential funding sources outside of the usual aid you receive.
 The more creatively you think about potential funding sources and the more research you do into this, the more likely you will be to find funding support.
 There is no magic solution or definitive database of funding options so it’s up to you to search out different sources.
 There are lots of scholarships available for study abroad waiting for applicants.
 This page provides some suggestions for your search but you can also do your own internet search, consult various civic, social, or religious institutions (such as the Rotary Club), or check with your parents’ workplaces for possible scholarships.

 Look into these scholarships early and note application deadlines – scholarship application deadlines are often earlier than you would expect.

-Students participating in Lawrence-sponsored or Lawrence-affiliated off-campus programs are able to utilize some of their financial aid package toward their off-campus program.
-Lawrence merit-based aid does not apply toward off-campus study.
+Students participating in Lawrence-sponsored or Lawrence-affiliated off-campus programs are able to utilize their financial aid package toward their off-campus program.
+For more detailed information on how financial aid packages will apply, please see Financial Aid, Billings, Deposits and Refunds.
 We strongly encourage all students considering an off-campus program to meet with the Financial Aid office to discuss how studying off-campus may impact their financial aid award and status.
 In most cases, Stafford, Perkins, PLUS, and private alternative loans will be applied to off-campus study.
 If you have not received aid in the past, you may still be eligible for financial aid to help with your off-campus study expenses and you should consult the financial aid office and consider completing the Free Application for Federal Student Aid (FAFSA) to see if you are eligible for aid.

 In addition to financial aid, there are also additional outside scholarships and funding resources to support students who study off-campus.
 Use the links on the left to get more information about these funding sources.